 Final Evaluation: The final evaluation will be completed by the PEU no later than 120 days after the final disbursement justification.
 The final evaluation includes: (a) the degree of fulfillment of the targets specified in the Results Matrix; (b) an ex-post CBA; (c) an assessment of the performance of the EA; (d) factors affecting implementation; and (e) lessons learned and recommendations for the design of future operations.
 The Final Evaluation will allow the Bank to finalize the Project Completion report (PCR).

 The final evaluation will evaluate the three outcome indicators noted in Table 5, and the four output indicators noted in Table 1.
-It will be based upon the reports and data gathered through the project monitoring as noted above, in particular the semi-annual progress reports, the AOPs for each prior year, and the PP.
+It will be based upon the reports and data gathered through the project monitoring as noted above, in particular, the semi-annual progress reports, the AOPs for each prior year, and the PP.

 Ex-post Cost Benefit Analysis (‘ex-post CBA’): The ex-post CBA will measure whether the actual economic benefits of the Program exceeded its actual economic costs and how these compared to estimations made when the Program was designed.
 The ex-post CBA will follow the same methodology used for preparing the ex-ante CBA presented in the Cost Benefit Analysis Report which is an Optional Electronic Link of the POD.